hostjane/hostjane.github.io/_pages/vps-hosting.md

 ## Daily backups

-- [x] HostJane can nightly backups of your entire server files and databases for a small fee.
+- [x] If selected during checkout, HostJane will perform daily backups of your AWS server including all files and databases.
 - [x] We generally always have at least 5-7 past backups of the entire VPS servers in our system.
 - [x] To request a restoration from a past backup, please contact us.
 There are no fees for this request.